YX980512/YX980512.github.io/_posts/2024-04-23-record_of_thought_and_reflection.md

-# This is a record of thought and reflection
+# Record of thought and reflection